mardesco/bliss/readme.txt

 2. Under Appearance > Menus, create the menus that your website will use, and assign them to the appropriate positions on the "Manage Locations" tab.

-3. Add a Featured Image to your homepage, or create a "Slideshow 1" as described in the Frequently Asked Questions.
+3. Add a Featured Image to your homepage, or create a slideshow as described in the Frequently Asked Questions.

 = Removal =